This page was most recently updated on May 8th, 2025

 SECTION 9.03 Term of Imperial Monarchs.

-3. Those Monarchs who do not successfully complete their reigning year and also the second term of service as Co-Presidents to the Council of Regents, voting members to the Board of Advisors and fundraisers for hospitality; or Monarchs who do not receive a favorable vote by the Board of Advisors shall be known as Emperor, Empress or Emperex with their reign numbers following.
+3. Those Monarchs who do not successfully complete their reigning year and the second term of service as Co-Presidents to the Council of Regents, voting members to the Board of Advisors and fundraisers for hospitality; or Monarchs who do not receive a favorable vote by the Board of Advisors shall be known as Emperor, Empress or Emprex with their reign numbers following.

 SECTION 9.04 Purpose of the Imperial Monarchs.